dwayne/elm-calculator-tutorial/src/README.md

 ### HTML/CSS to Elm

 At this point in the process most if not all of my UI related problems have been solved and it's time to translate the HTML portion into [`elm/html`](https://package.elm-lang.org/packages/elm/html/latest/).
 This is typically straightforward to do but there is a little bit of view function API design that tends to occur.
 However, this is definitely the easiest part of the entire process.

-I also build a sandbox to play around with all the components of the UI.
-Think [Storybook](https://storybook.js.org/) but without all the bells and whistles.

 ### Application Logic